Formula Feeding Guide and FAQs

 Pace the feed by pausing occasionally to see if your baby is still hungry

 Check for air bubbles rising up in the formula.
 If no bubbles appear, a vacuum may have formed in the teat.
-This can stop the formula flowing.
+This can stop the formula from flowing.
 Break the vacuum by gently moving the teat sideways in your baby’s mouth

 Never feed your baby lying down, to avoid the risk of choking.
 Babies should never be left unattended while feeding or allowed to fall asleep with a bottle in their mouth.